A classification result for eternal mean convex flows of finite total curvature type: Proof of theorem

 We next refine our topological information about $M_t$ using that the backwards limit is a minimal surface of finite total curvature.
 The main use of this fact is that minimal surfaces of finite total curvature must have parallel ends.
 For the purposes of showing the main result it is slightly stronger than necessary, and we give an alternate path for the sake of exposition afterwards.

 \begin{lem} The number of ends of $M_t$ is no more than two, and $H_t^c$ is homeomorphic to a ball with either one or two solid half cylinders glued along it. \end{lem}

-\begin{pf} By the mean convexity assumption the domain $H_t^c$ is decreasing in terms of set inclusion as we consider $t$ becoming more and more negative.
-We note that by using planes as barriers within the solid cylinders of lemma \ref{handlebody} that the number of ends of $M_t$ cannot decrease in finite time as we consider $t \to -\infty$ (if there were such a time, run the flow forward and use collections of planes as barriers to gain a contradiction), although as the bowl soliton shows this may occur in the limit (and the backwards limit can even be empty).
+\begin{pf} By the mean convexity assumption we observe the domain $H_t^c$ is decreasing in terms of set inclusion as we consider $t$ becoming more and more negative, or in other words $H_t^c \subset H_0^c$ for all $t$ negative.
+We note that by using planes as barriers within the solid cylinders of lemma \ref{handlebody} that the number of ends of $M_t$ cannot decrease in finite time as we consider $t \to -\infty$ (if there were such a time, run the flow forward and use collections of planes intersecting the solid half cylinders as barriers to gain a contradiction -- no noncompact maximum principles are required as the cross sections of solid cylinders are compact), although as the bowl soliton shows this may occur in the limit and in fact the backwards limit can even be empty.
 If $M_t$ has two or more ends this issue doesn't occur, however.
 If $M_t$ has two or more ends, we may consider properly embedded lines $\gamma(s,t) \subset M_t$ between any two of them, in that as $s \to -\infty$ $\gamma(s,t)$ lays on one end and as $s \to \infty$ $\gamma(s,t)$ lays on another.
-As $M_t$ is smooth such curves are defined for all $t$, and by lemma \ref{handlebody} and the mean convexity of $M_t$ any such choice of embedded line between two different ends must partially intersect a fixed compact region for all times $t$ giving that $M_{-\infty}$ is nonempty.
-Applying a similar argument within each of the solid half cylinders from lemma \ref{handlebody} one can also see that $M_{-\infty}$ will also have at least as many ends as $M_t$ does, although it could concievably have more. $ $
+As $M_t$ is smooth such curves are defined for all $t$, and by lemma \ref{handlebody} and the mean convexity of $M_t$ any such choice of embedded line between two different ends must intersect $H_0^c \cap B(0, R)$, $R >> 0$, for all times $t<0$ giving that $M_{-\infty}$ is nonempty.
+Applying a similar argument within each of the solid half cylinders from lemma \ref{handlebody} one can also see that $M_{-\infty}$ will also have at least as many ends as $M_t$ does, although it could conceivably have more. $ $

 Continuing to suppose $M_t$ has two or more ends, because $M_{-\infty}$ is a minimal surface of finite total curvature the ends of it are parallel by \cite{JM} (see also \cite{MY}), by which we mean $M_{-\infty}$ is ambiently isotopic to connect sums of parallel planes perhaps along with some compact surface: see figure 1 (also, figure 1 in \cite{MY}).
 This then implies that the ends of $M_t$ are parallel in the same sense.
-One can then readily see that if the number of ends is strictly greater than 2 then $\pi_1(H_t^c)$ is not trivial, arguing as in lemma \ref{2ends}, giving a contradiction. \end{pf}
+One can then readily see that if the number of ends is strictly greater than 2 then $\pi_1(H_t^c)$ is not trivial, giving a contradiction to lemma \ref{fun_triv2}. \end{pf}